-- a) developments in Australia and internationally, including but not limited to: - developments relating to international convergence with relevant pronouncements; and - consideration of the professional accounting bodies' ability to fulfil their obligations of IFAC membership; - b) comments and suggestions from those who have an interest in the development of APESB pronouncements; and - c) technical and administrative support resources available to APESB.
+- a) developments in Australia and internationally, including but not limited to: - developments relating to international convergence with relevant pronouncements; and - consideration of the Professional Bodies' ability to fulfil their obligations of IFAC membership; - b) comments and suggestions from those who have an interest in the development of APESB pronouncements; and - c) technical and administrative support resources available to APESB.

-New projects approved by the Board for inclusion in the work program are progressed in accordance with the relative priority they are assigned on approval, and in light of available resources.
+New projects approved by the Board for inclusion in the work program are progressed in accordance with the relative priority they are assigned on approval and in consideration of available resources.